OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 - Prevent a user from sending sensitive information or leaving the subject line blank.
 - Add a specific recipient to the CC line.

 >  **Note:** The on send feature is currently supported for Outlook Web App in Office 365 only.
 Support for other platforms is coming soon.
+Add-ins that use the on send feature aren't allowed in the Office Store.

 The on send feature is triggered by events.
 Currently, the feature supports the **ItemSend** event type.
 Events in Outlook add-ins enable you to handle, check, or block user actions when something of interest occurs.
 For example, events provide ways to: